christos8333/wax-prosemirror/README.md

 ### LayoutService

 This service enables us to set a layout for the editor.
 Internally Wax calls the setLayout method to apply a layout.
-How can you write your own layout. (link editoria layout).
+How can you write your own layout.
+Check Editoria's [layout](https://gitlab.coko.foundation/wax/wax-prosemirror/blob/master/wax-prosemirror-layouts/src/layouts/EditoriaLayout.js).

 A layout is a react component which has a prop the mounted prosemirror instance in order to place within the layout.
 You can also have your own “Areas”.
 For example in EditoriaLayout we have the following